When I started Indiahikes, I wanted trekking to be a transformative experience—an experience that would affect our mind, body, and spirit.

 The first principle of the spirit of trekking is to be open to adventure.
 This mindset encourages you to embrace the challenge of the trek.
 It allows you to immerse yourself fully in the trek.

 I’ve learned that trekking will not always be easy.
 Sometimes things may not go as planned.
 But that's the beauty of it.
-It means preparing for whatever may come your way and learning to take the good with the bad.
+It means preparing for whatever may come your way.
+We learn to take the good with the bad.

-By accepting the ups and downs of the trek, I could push myself outside of my comfort zone.
-I was able to experience things that I never thought were possible.
+By accepting the ups and downs of the trek, I have often pushed myself outside of my comfort zone.
+I have experienced a beauty that I never thought was possible.

-Once, the wind blew so hard that we couldn't pitch our tents.
+Once on the Roopkund trek, the wind blew so hard that we couldn't pitch our tents.
 We were at 12,000 feet.
 We had to walk for another six hours to find shelter.
 We had to spend the freezing night in a dilapidated shepherd’s hut.
-The same night, unable to sleep, I saw one of the best sights of the Milky Way.
+The same night, unable to sleep, I stepped out.
+I saw one of the most beautiful sights of the Milky Way.

-I could enjoy a trek even in less favourable weather conditions — rain, snow, or sunshine.
+I could enjoy a trek even in less favourable conditions, such as rain, snow, or gusty wind.
 This allowed me to have an unforgettable experience.
 It helped me to understand the true meaning of adventure.

 Being open to adventure means being open to new perspectives and ways of thinking.
-It encourages a mindset of flexibility and adaptability.
+It encourages flexibility and adaptability.

 2. We blend in with nature

 The second principle of the spirit of trekking is to blend in with nature.
-Being noisy while trekking can not only be disruptive to other trekkers but also harm the natural environment.
+Being noisy while trekking can be disruptive to other trekkers and harm the environment.

-The mountains are a sanctuary of peace and tranquillity.
-We must strive to preserve that by being mindful of our noise.
+The mountains are a sanctuary of peace and tranquilly.
+We must be mindful of our noise.

 Earlier, I often saw monals, one of the most exquisite birds in our Himalayas.
-Nowadays, they have almost vanished.
-It is the noise that is driving them away.
-I have spotted martens and foxes on my treks.
-They are rarely seen among noisy trekkers.
+I also used to see martens and foxes.
+Nowadays, I rarely see them.
+It is the noise of trekking that is driving them away.
 This loss makes me extremely sad.

-At campsites, I frequently see trekkers who insist on singing loudly or listening to music through Bluetooth speakers.
+I see trekkers singing loudly or listening to music through Bluetooth speakers.
 Antakshari is the go-to entertainment for trekkers.

-Being a quiet trekker has added to my overall experience in the mountains.
-The sounds of birds singing, the rustling of leaves in the wind, and the sound of a gentle stream all contribute to the peaceful ambience of the mountains.
+The sounds of birds singing, the rustling of leaves in the wind, and the sound of a gentle stream contribute to the peaceful ambience of the mountains.
 Being quiet, I can truly take it all in.